saltamay/typescript-solutions/README.md

 # TypeScript Mastery

-Learn TypeScript, a superset of JavaScript that make building large applications a breeze!
+Learn TypeScript, a superset of JavaScript that makes building large applications a breeze!

 ## Why TypeScript?